Robh96/Evopt/README.md

     *   **Scenario**: You have a complex simulation model (e.g., in engineering, physics, or finance) with several adjustable parameters.
 You want to find the parameter values that make the simulation output match real-world data as closely as possible.
     *   **`evopt` Use**: You can define the parameters and their bounds in `evopt`, write an evaluator function that compares the simulation output to the real data, and then use `evopt` to automatically find the best parameter values.

+2.  **Parameter Estimation in Scientific Models**:
+    *   **Scenario**: You have a scientific model (e.g., in biology, chemistry, or climate science) and want to estimate the values of certain parameters based on experimental data.
+    *   **`evopt` Use**: You can define the parameters and their plausible ranges, write an evaluator function that compares the model's predictions to the experimental data, and then use `evopt` to find the parameter values that best fit the data.

-2.  **Fine-Tuning Machine Learning Models**:
+3.  **Fine-Tuning Machine Learning Models**:
     *   **Scenario**: You have a machine learning model with hyperparameters that need to be tuned for optimal performance.
     *   **`evopt` Use**: You can define the hyperparameters and their ranges, use a validation set to evaluate the model's performance with different hyperparameter settings, and then use `evopt` to find the best hyperparameter configuration.

-3.  **Optimizing Engineering Designs**:
+4.  **Optimizing Engineering Designs**:
     *   **Scenario**: You're designing an engineering component (e.g., an airfoil, a bridge, or a circuit) and want to find the dimensions or material properties that maximize performance (e.g., lift, strength, or efficiency).
     *   **`evopt` Use**: You can create a simulation or model of the component's performance, define the design parameters and their constraints, and then use `evopt` to find the optimal design.

-4.  **Parameter Estimation in Scientific Models**:
-    *   **Scenario**: You have a scientific model (e.g., in biology, chemistry, or climate science) and want to estimate the values of certain parameters based on experimental data.
-    *   **`evopt` Use**: You can define the parameters and their plausible ranges, write an evaluator function that compares the model's predictions to the experimental data, and then use `evopt` to find the parameter values that best fit the data.

-5.  **Automated Experiment Design**:
-    *   **Scenario**: You want to design a series of experiments to efficiently explore a parameter space and gather data for a model.
-    *   **`evopt` Use**: You can use `evopt` to suggest the next set of experiments to run, based on the results of previous experiments.
-The evaluator function would then be the process of running the experiment and collecting the data.

 ## Key Advantages